marimit1/RepData_PeerAssessment1/PA1_template.md

 ```
 ## [1] 10765
 ```
-The mean of the total number of steps taken per day is 1.0766189 &times; 10<sup>4</sup> and the median is 10765.
+The mean of the total number of steps taken per day is 1.0766189\times 10^{4} and the median is 10765.

 ### What is the average daily activity pattern ?